dpajak99/dpajak99/README.md

 - Learning, learning, learning!

 #### Things I am challenging myself with:
-- Waking up earlier to make good use of the day
 - Coding at least 4 hours a day
 - Planning day on whiteboard
 - Read more books :smile: